Candidates carry out original research within the Department of Electrical and Electronic Engineering in the areas of three research centres:

 - online research skills support

 - two researcher development days per year

 Further support for the development of generic research skills and personal transferable skills is provided by the City Graduate School, founded in August 2012, which among other objectives aims to facilitate cross-School collaboration and improve skills training provision and employability.

 Student progression is closely monitored by the Graduate School's senior tutor for research through annual progress reports and by means of a recently introduced software system (the Research and Progress platform), whose use is mandatory for both supervisors and students.
 The system involves PhD students in the management of their own research projects with a flexible approach according to individual student needs.
 Key milestones are recorded, with required reporting on at least four meetings per term, an initial six-month report, an annual progress report, details of progression from MPhil to PhD status, intention to submit and transfer to writing-up status no later than year four.

-- Proof of English language proficiency (minimum 6.5 IELTS) if English is not your first language.
+- Proof of English language proficiency (if applicable).

 - Evidence of sponsorship (if applicable).